rage/java-programming/data/part-2/1-problems-and-patterns.md

 <!-- Ongelmat sisältävät usein vaihtoehtoista toiminnallisuutta.
 Tällaisen toteuttamiseen käytetään ehtolauseita.
 Ehtolause alkaa `if`-komennosta, jota seuraa suluissa oleva lauseke.
 Lauseke evaluoituu joko todeksi tai epätodeksi.
 Mikäli lauseke evaluoituu todeksi, suoritetaan ehtolauseen lohko, joka on rajattuna aaltosuluilla. -->

 Problems often contain some alternative functionality, and in such case we use conditional statements.
-A Conditional statement starts with an `if` command followed by an expression in parentheses.
+A conditional statement starts with an `if` command followed by an expression in parentheses.
 The expression evaluates to either true or false.
 If it evaluates true, the following block delimited by curly brackets gets executed.

 <!-- ```java
 // jos luku on suurempi kuin viisi